-Emoji marketing is a fast, visual way to connect with real people in real time.
-It taps into how we already communicate, quick, expressive, and mobile-first, making brand messages feel more personal and instantly relatable across digital platforms.
+Emoji marketing is a fast, visual way to make digital messages feel more human.
+It taps into how people already communicate online: quickly, expressively, and often on mobile, which can make brand messages feel more personal and easier to connect with.

 In this guide, you’ll learn how to use emojis with strategy, personality, and purpose to strengthen your brand voice and increase audience engagement.